 For me, the best part was how heavily hands-on and communal my education was.
 I learned bookbinding and book conservation techniques by actually binding and repairing books.
 So much time at the bench allowed me to really work through what we learned from our instructor and the conventions of my craft, make the mistakes I needed to make and learn from, and experiment.
 Doing so in such close quarters with my classmates, too, meant we were always learning from each other, troubleshooting together, and pushing each other to try different things.

 What are you up to now?

-Currently, I am a fellow working in the conservation lab at the Boston Athenaeum.
-I have the incredible opportunity to interact with and help maintain an extraordinary collection that belongs to an institution deeply woven into Boston's history.
+After graduating, I worked as a fellow in the conservation lab at the Boston Athenaeum.
+I had the incredible opportunity to interact with and help maintain an extraordinary collection that belongs to an institution deeply woven into Boston's history.
+I'm now the Technical Assistant at Columbia University Libraries in New York City.
 On the side, I continue to practice bookbinding in my small home studio and participate in bookbinding workshops whenever possible.